oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

     ![Define a new bucket](./images/lab3_104.png " ")

-5. Step 5: Set policies for access and manage objects in new bucket
+5. Step 5: Set policies for access and manage objects in your compartment

     To access, read and manage objects in a staging bucket the following policies are required (replace User Group and Compartment names as required for your settings):